lobax/TinySearch/README.md

 The operations and the search terms need to be typed in prefix notation.

 For example: If you wish to search for all documents that contain the both the words *delicious* and *vegetable*, you should type "*+ delicious vegetable*".
 If you wish find all documents that countain the word *delicious*, but not *bacon*, you typ "*- delicious bacon*".
+You can combine these two, and search for all documents that contain both the words *delicious* and *vegetable*, but not the word *bacon*, by typing "*- + delicious vegetable bacon*"

 The resulting list of documents can be ordered in various ways, by appending "*orderby property ordering*" to the end of the query.
 These are the supported orderings: